 The parties have reached 'in principle' agreement over the following proposed essential terms for the lease modifications, subject to Council approval and consent from the Minister for Lands.
+The Minister for Lands has subsequently provided its consent.

 Aside from the terms outlined in the table below, all other terms and conditions of the Current Lease will continue to apply.